RobertNorthard/robertnorthard.github.io/_posts/2019-09-15-why-use-terraform.markdown

 ### Statefile

 You have to manage a statefile.
 So you have a 'chicken and egg' problem.
 To use Terraform you need a storage location and to provision this you would need to use the cloud providers native tool of choice.
-Hashicorp have recently announced Terraform cloud Remote State Management which should resolve this if you are comfortable with them storing the sate file.
+Hashicorp have recently announced Terraform cloud Remote State Management which should resolve this if you are comfortable with them storing the state file.

 ### Secrets